France

 Acheulean Hand Axe or Chopper - Charles Belart Collection

-Below, close-up photos of the black flint piece above, showing unmistak- able and precise working of the eyes on the face.
+Below, close-up photos of the black flint piece above, showing unmistakable and precise working of the eyes on the face.
 Each eye is roughly 5 mm across.
 Note that the iris of the right eye (viewer's left) is convex, and the left eye's iris is concave.
+One might speculate on a symbolic/cognitive relation- ship between the clearly intentional dissimilarity of the two eyes here and that in the well known and quite ancient one-eye-open / one-eye-closed motif.
+(Who knows?)

-Below, an image in cortex material on the opposite side of the tool:
+Below, an image in cortex material on the other side of the tool:

 Image 27 mm across.